hpigot/hpigot.github.io/_posts/2017-10-06-clubsetup.md

 1. In your own words, what is the goal of the Himalayan Makers Guild, and how can you help reach that goal as a Team Leader?
 2. What are your strengths that will help you be a good Team Leader?

-We considered their responses to the application questions lightly; they were really intended to limit applicants to those students who were really interested and willing to go to the effort of applying.
+The purpose of the questions was primarily to limit the applicants to those who would go to the effort of answering them.
 We made our decisions based on a mix of their abilities, demonstrated dedication to the club, and their potential for personal growth through the leadership opportunity.
-It was very difficult to choose.
-We had 20 students apply, 10 boys and 10 girls.
+It was difficult to choose.
+We had 20 students apply, 10 boys and 10 girls[^1].
 We were actually only planning to select 8 students, two for each session, but we ended up with 11.

 {% include gallery %}

 _School photos of each of the Team Leaders._

-Prior to selecting the leaders, we had divided up the students into the four sessions according to grade so we could accommodate differences in ability between the age groups.
+Prior to selecting the leaders, we had divided up the students into four sessions according to grade so we could accommodate differences in ability between the age groups.
 We changed our approach after selecting the student leaders, redistributing the groups to be a mix of classes.
 Our reasoning is that together with the help of the student leaders, students who are excelling will be able to support those in the group who are having a hard time, regardless of their age.
-We tried to pair up older and younger student leaders into the same group, as well as having mix of genders.
-The new session groups, leaders, and were posted as a [notice](/images/clubsetup/groups.jpg) on the school bulletin board.
+We tried to pair older and younger student leaders for each group, as well as having a mix of genders.
+The new groups, their leaders, and the session start times were posted as a [notice](/images/clubsetup/groups.jpg) on the school bulletin board.

 |         | Leader Name     | Grade | Gender |         | Leader Name       | Grade | Gender |
 |---------|-----------------|-------|--------|---------|-------------------|-------|--------|